mbabynames search ✿

 Nolan Zane

-Nolan, meaning "noble and strong", pairs with Zane, meaning "God is gracious".
+Nolan, meaning "champion", pairs with Zane, meaning "God is gracious".
 The meanings point in complementary directions.
 At 2 syllables, Nolan needs a shorter middle to stay balanced.
 Zane does that.

 Nolan Knox